 I'm always looking for new ways to use my Crock Pot (a.k.a. slow cooker).
 It really is one of the most used items in my kitchen.
 I think one of the things I love most about it is it can be used year round.
 Don't want to heat up your kitchen in the summertime by turning on your oven?
 Use your Crock Pot.
 Want to save on your electric bill when you've had your electric heat cranking all winter?
 Use your Crock Pot.
 And not only that, foods still come out tasting great.
 It can take a tough, inexpensive cut of meat and turn it into a moist and juicy meal.
-So when I saw this recipe for Crock Pot Lasagna from Jenna from Newlyweds blog, I knew I had to put it on the menu to try.
+Plus, you can make pasta dishes in it and they turn out perfect!

 1 pound ground beef